-Android Wear watches can store your music, so you can still get access to your favourite tunes when you go for a jog around the park.
+Android Wear watches can store your music, meaning you can still gain access to your favourite tunes when you go for a jog around the park.
 But how do you get your music on your smartwatch, and how do you link up your headphones to listen to them?

-Whether you're using an Android Wear 2.0-running device like the LG Watch Sport or something packing an older version of Wear like the LG Watch Urbane or Sony SmartWatch 3, here's our guide to getting music on your device.
+Well, whether you're using a device running Android Wear 2.0, like the LG Watch Sport, or something packing an older version of Wear, like the LG Watch Urbane or Sony SmartWatch 3, here's our guide to getting music on your device.

-Essential reading: When your smartwatch get Android Wear 2.0
+Essential reading: When your smartwatch will get Android Wear 2.0

 We'll start things off with how to transfer music on Android Wear 2.0 before getting onto those watches still running Android Wear 1.x.